orbisgis/geoclimate/README.md

 # Use Geoclimate in DBeaver

-DBeaver is an opensource multi-platform database tool to query, explore, manage data (https://dbeaver.io/).
+[DBeaver](https://dbeaver.io/) is an opensource multi-platform database tool to query, explore and manage data.
 Since the  6.2.2 version, DBeaver support the H2GIS-H2 database.
-User is able to create an H2GIS database, query and display spatial objects from a friendly interface (see https://twitter.com/H2GIS/status/1181566934548176897).
+User is able to create a H2GIS database, query and display spatial objects from a friendly user interface (see https://twitter.com/H2GIS/status/1181566934548176897).

 To use Geoclimate scripts in DBeaver, user must install the Groovy Editor developed by the OrbisGIS team.